sreejitd/Smart-Mirror/README.md

 	weather.pack()
 	create object of class clock and use the object to pack the TKinter window clock.pack()

 Step6: Inside main():
-	create an object of class Fullscreen as w run Tkinter mainloop function with the Fulscreen object.
+	create an object of class Fullscreen as w run Tkinter mainloop function with the Fullscreen object.